Editor’s note: This story was previously published in October 2017. It has since been updated and republished.

 That data is growing exponentially — and so is the risk it poses.
 As seen in leaks at Sony Corp (ADR) (NYSE:SNE) and elsewhere, there’s a lot of valuable information contained in those files.
 Varonis protects them from unwanted entry and it organizes them for corporate managers.

-The importance of unstructured data continues to drive Varonis revenue higher, with the company guiding for 25%-26% top-line growth in 2017.
+The importance of unstructured data continues to drive Varonis revenue higher, with the company’s 2018 top-line growth expected to come in at 24%.
 Sales cycles remain relatively long and intensive, as in many cases Varonis still has to prove the usefulness of the software.
 That’s particularly true for companies who haven’t had a data breach … yet.
 As awareness increases and those cycles shorten, both revenue growth and operating margins will benefit.

-Meanwhile, VRNS is turning profitable this year, at least on an adjusted basis.
-And yet it trades at a bit over 5x 2017 revenue guidance, plus cash.
+Meanwhile, VRNS is expected to report a profit for 2018, at least on an adjusted basis.
+And yet it trades at a bit over six times its trailing-twelve-month revenue, plus cash.
 That sounds like a big multiple, but it’s actually somewhat modest in the SaaS space, particularly given Varonis’ growth profile.

 As sales grow, and that multiple expands, VRNS should continue to climb.